tangle-network/tangle-docs/README.md

 **Updating existing content**

-1. Navigate to the desired page to update (e.g. `/pages/docs/anchor-system/overview.mdx`)
+1. Navigate to the desired page to update (e.g. `/pages/docs/overview.mdx`)
 2. Make applicable changes
 3. Test those changes locally `yarn install && yarn dev`

 **Adding content for existing section**

-1. Navigate to the desired documentation section (e.g. `/pages/docs/anchor-system/`)
+1. Navigate to the desired documentation section (e.g. `/pages/docs/overview.mdx/`)
 2. Create a new mdx file that represents new page for desired section (e.g. `advanced.mdx`)
 3. Write desired content for the new mdx file
 4. Update the `_meta.json` file within the section directory to include your new page into the navigation
-5. Test those changes locally `yarn install && yarn dev`
+5. Test those changes locally `yarn install && yarn dev`.
+We request that you also run Prettier.

 **Note:** To create a section with dropdown navigation, simply create a folder and specify the new navigation in `_meta.json`, create new your new files in the new directory along with its own `_meta.json` to outline the desired navigation.